MalikSh96/AnimeTracker/readme.md

 - Issue when changing a `username`, make so that you either *automatically* sign out, to update the webpage to register the name change.
 Or find a way to make that the website recognizes the name change directly.
 Find a way for the `User.Identity.Authentication` to recognize a change.

+- Some issue with not being able to do specific web calls, due to files be used by other system??

 #### Minor
 - Need to work on avoiding **URL** *tampering* or forgery.